docs/version-identifier/code-description.md

 Highlighting is done in the `highlightVersionTags()` function.

-First we define some colors to be used to highlight the tag sets.
-We'll highlight each set of tags in a different color, so we define and array of object, with each object having a pair of properties: the background color of the highlighting, and the color of the text.
-It's rare to have more than one level of nesting, so we'll usually only need two pairs of colors, but we define three just in case there is some double-nesting anywhere.
+First we create and populate the `colorPairs` array which contains the colors to be used to highlight the tag sets.
+We use an array because we're going to highlight each set of tags, at different nesting levels, in a different color.
+We get the contents of this array from the `settings.json` file.
+The array values are written to the `settings.json` file, if they don't already exist, when the extension is first installed.
+The user can then edit the values in the `settings.json` file to change the colors used for highlighting.
+This is achieved by specifying the array in the extension's `package.json` file, as follows:

 ```
+"configuration": {
+  "type": "object",
+  "title": "Versioning Extension Configuration",
+  "properties": {
+    "version-identifier.colorPairs": {
+      "type": "array",
-const colorPairs = [
+      "default": [
-    { backgroundColor: 'darkred', color: 'white' },
-    { backgroundColor: 'darkblue', color: 'yellow' },
-    { backgroundColor: 'green', color: 'black' }
-];
+        {
+          "backgroundColor": "darkred",
+          "color": "white"
+        },
+        {
+          "backgroundColor": "darkblue",
+          "color": "yellow"
+        },
+        {
+          "backgroundColor": "green",
+          "color": "black"
+        }
+      ],
+      "description": "Color pairs",
+      "items": {
+        "type": "object",
+        "properties": {
+          "backgroundColor": {
+            "type": "string"
+          },
+          "color": {
+            "type": "string"
+          }
+        }
+      }
+    }
+  }
+}
 ```

+The object in each element of the array has a pair of properties: the background color of the highlighting, and the color of the text.
+We define three color pairs.
+It's rare to have more than one level of nesting, so we'll usually only need two pairs of colors, but we define three for the very rare instances of double-nesting.

 The tag set the cursor is directly within will use the first color pair.
 If this tag set is nested then the parent tag set will be highlighted using the second color pair, and so on.
 If there are additional levels of nesting in the Markdown we'll cycle back through the array of colors again.